Merith-TK/Personal-Projects/README.md

 # Personal-Projects
+ ### Latest information
+   * Finnished `Code.go` rewrite
+   * Tweaked `compile.go` program a bit to return `go build` errors and allow specifying a single go file to build
+   * Updated Readme

+ ### Tools in this Repo
  * Code.go
     A utility to launch VSCode portable from a PortableApps platform while setting the path enviroment for custom extensions
+    * Has gone through two rewrites
  * Home.go
-    A tool to find the root directory that mingw is installed Uses the `mount` command to find the install path,
+    * A tool to find the root directory that mingw is installed Uses the `mount` command to find the install path, I intend on making this program a library for msys2 projects using go
+      * This has gone through ONE complete rewrite
  * Wallpaper Tool
-    This utility is used to change the user's wallpaper.
+    * This utility is used to change the user's wallpaper.
 Originally designed for students who's computer IT department have locked down the Wallpaper settings.
 This program bypasses the blocked settings by directly calling (to my knowledge) `user32.dll` to apply the settings
     * Libraries used